ipaleka/rewards-site/docs/provisioning.rst

 SSH access
 """"""""""

 Server should have ``openssh-server`` installed and running.
-Many GNU/Linux have Python 2 preinstalled, but on Ubuntu 16.04 it should be manually installed.
-Regularly Python 2 is only needed on the local machine, but for some jobs Ansible needs it on the servers too.
+Many GNU/Linux have Python 3 preinstalled.

 .. code-block:: bash